Holtorf Medical Group

 The adrenals are two small glands that play an essential role in stress management.
 Because burnout is closely related to stress the adrenals have notable influence over its development.

 The adrenals regulate the body’s stress response through numerous hormones.
-This includes cortisol which is considered to be the most important stress hormones.
+This includes cortisol which is considered to be the most important stress hormone.
 Cortisol regulates various processes such as energy level, alertness, and immune activity.
 As stress levels increase, the adrenals release cortisol, which triggers a stress response.
 This enhances bodily function allowing us to more effectively manage tasks or deal with physical threats.
 However, constant stress and sustained release of cortisol can result in adrenal fatigue.

 When the adrenals are fatigued, multiple systems throughout the body may become dysfunctional.
 Additionally, adrenal fatigue makes it difficult to handle everyday stressors and may even prolong chronic stress.
 These factors can contribute greatly to the development and continuation of burnout.
 To effectively combat adrenal fatigue and by extension burnout, you must properly support adrenal function to reinstate a healthy stress response.